geoffodonnell/geoffodonnell.github.io/_posts/2023-04-16-github-workflow-publish-powershell-module.md

   - Module
 ---

 Publishing your PowerShell module is straightfoward from within a GitHub workflow.
-In general, PowerShell modules are published to a NuGet compatible registry, which is [supported by GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry) The `ubuntu-latest` image includes PowerShell (with PowerShellGet installed), so you're able to use the existing `Publish-Module` cmdlet to get the job done.
+In general, PowerShell modules are published to a NuGet compatible registry, which is [supported by GitHub Packages](github-nuget-registry).
+The `ubuntu-latest` image includes PowerShell (with PowerShellGet installed), so you're able to use the existing `Publish-Module` cmdlet to get the job done.

 Key points:
-  * In order to use the `github.token` secret, the permissions.packages:write value must be included
+  * To use the `github.token` secret, the `permissions.packages:write` value must be included
   * Include a module manifest in the module directory, one can be generated using `New-ModuleManifest`

 The `Publish module` step in the workflow definition below demonstrates publishing the package to repository owners NuGet registry.